 “Like Marshall McLuhan’s groundbreaking 1964 book, Understanding Media, this . . . is an essential read.” —Library Journal

-Published in the US by HarperCollins in 1995.
+Published by HarperCollins in 1995.
 Available as an audiobook.
 Excerpted in the Los Angeles Times.

 “How deals were made, bluffs called, booze guzzled, pills popped and stars born.” —Chicago Tribune

 Published in the US by Viking Penguin and in the UK by Century Hutchinson in 1989.
 Also published in the Netherlands and Japan.
+San Francisco Chronicle best-seller.
 Named one of the ten best business books of the year by Business Week.
 Excerpted in California and Advertising Age.
 Now available in an updated edition.

 “No other book has done a better job of presenting the bitter breakup between Sculley and Jobs.” —Newsweek